Amateur writers aren’t alone in their bad habits – professionals suffer from them as well.

 Chances are they’ll never cross your virtual threshold again.

-One sure way to bore people is to have your sentences ramble on and on without a period – on the net, favor short sentences.
+One sure way to bore people is to have your sentences ramble on and on without a period – as I mentioned above, favor short sentences.

 Unless you’re writing for academia, stick to plain english and use short words rather than long ones.